axibase/axibase-charts/syntax/control-structures.md

 endfor
 ```

-Similar layout with automated row breaks can be accomplished by specifying the `widgets-per-row` setting under `[group]` level.
+Create a similar layout with automated row breaks by specifying the `widgets-per-row` setting at the `[group]` level.

 ```ls
 [group]